Az3RoS/-100DaysChallengeML/Machine Learning/README.md

 Within the field of data analytics, machine learning is used to devise complex models and algorithms that allow researchers, data scientists, engineers, and analysts to “produce reliable, repeatable decisions and results” and uncover “hidden insights” through learning from historical relationships and trends in the data set(input).

-### Basic Difference in ML and Traditional Programming?
+### Basic Difference in Machine Learning and Traditional Programming?
 * **Traditional Programming :** We feed in DATA (Input) + PROGRAM (logic), run it on machine and get output.
 * **Machine Learning :** We feed in DATA(Input) + Output, run it on machine during training and the machine creates its own program(logic), which can be evaluated while testing.